310mc/https-310mc.github.io-tl/source/_posts/senpai_turned_into_a_dog.md

 {% endbubble %}

 {% bubble Subaru %}
 …?
-Why are you bringing up Chi~chan-senpai?
+Why’re you bringing up Chi~chan-senpai?
 I don’t get what you mean, but this here’s Daikichi!

 We were raised together like brothers, so his interests are the same as mine.
-Whenever I’m doing some basketball practice, he comes over to play with the ball!
+Whenever I’m practicing basketball, he comes over to play with the ball!

 But his paws are usually dirty from the mud, soo~ He left footprints everywhere in the gym.